Online Banking Questions

 Which phones/mobile devices are currently supported?

-You should be able to access MCS BANK Mobile Banking with any mobile device (phone, PDA or Palm®) that has Internet capability.
+You should be able to access MCS BANK Mobile Banking with any mobile device (phone, or PDA) that has Internet capability.
 If you are unsure of your phone’s capabilities, please contact your wireless provider.
 Please note: Although MCS BANK does not charge for Mobile Banking, your wireless carrier's standard Web access rates do apply.

 What can I do if my phone is not Internet-ready?